meteor/meteor/content/security.md

 From MDN, Content Security Policy (CSP) is an added layer of security that helps to detect and mitigate certain types of attacks, including Cross Site Scripting (XSS) and data injection attacks.
 These attacks are used for everything from data theft to site defacement or distribution of malware.

-It is recommended  that developers use CSP to protect their apps from access by third parties.
+It is recommended  that users use CSP to protect their apps from access by third parties.
 CSP assists to control how resources are loaded into your application.

-By default, we recommend unsafe inline scripts and styles are allowed, since we expect many apps will use them for analytics, etc. Unsafe eval is disallowed, and the only allowable content source is the same origin or data, except for connect which allows anything (since meteor apps make websocket connections to a lot of different origins).
+By default, Meteor recommends unsafe inline scripts and styles are allowed, since many apps typically use them for analytics, etc. Unsafe eval is disallowed, and the only allowable content source is same origin or data, except for connect which allows anything (since meteor apps make websocket connections to a lot of different origins).
 Browsers will also be told not to sniff content types away from declared content types.

 ```js
 // With other import statements